-Organizing finances is one of the biggest steps of obtaining more trucks.
+Organizing finances is one of the biggest steps in obtaining more trucks.
 Not only do you need to be sure that you can afford it, but you will also want to be sure you can maintain it.
 This includes repairs, updates, insurance, and manning the truck.
 This is why it’s crucial to accurately track your expenses throughout the year.

 Fleet Management Software

-No matter if you have a large fleet or small fleet, investing in software to help manage your loads is crucial to run a successful trucking business.
-Route planning software can help you get the most of your route planning and stay ahead of schedule.
+No matter if you have a large fleet or a small fleet, investing in software to help manage your loads is crucial to running a successful trucking business.
+Route planning software can help you get the most out of your route planning and stay ahead of schedule.
 This software can also give you access to fleet performance data that you can then use to improve your business operations.
 Fleet/route optimization software can help drivers:

 - Access dispatch;

-- Get customer notifications in real-time;
+- Get customer notifications in real time;

 - Manage orders;